blinq-dev/laravel-blade-icons/README.md

 # Laravel blade icons

-Hey there, friend!
-Are you tired of hunting down the perfect SVG icons for your web project and embedding them in your code?
-Well, look no further!
-I've got a package right here that'll make your life a breeze.
-Say hello to Laravel Blade Icons. 👋

 No need to download entire icon sets that will bloat your code.
-It's smart, so it only grabs the icons you want and caches them locally.
-Talk about efficiency! 🚀
+It's smart, so it only grabs the icons you want and caches them locally 🚀

 Available at the time or writing:
 - Heroicons (mini / outline / solid)